Richard Bawden

-Richard Bawden (born 1936) is an English painter, printmaker and designer with a graphic, linear quality.
+Richard Bawden (18 March 1936 – 31 May 2024) was an English painter, printmaker and designer with a graphic, linear quality.
 His work includes book illustration, murals, etched glass church windows and doors, posters, mosaic and furniture.

 His work is in the collections of London Transport, the Tate Gallery and V&A Museum.

-He is the son of artist Edward Bawden and is based in Suffolk.
+The son of artist Edward Bawden, he was based in Suffolk.
+Richard Bawden died on 31 May 2024, at the age of 88.